-The Institute of International Education is pleased to announce the IIE-GIRE (Graduate International Research Experiences) program, a grant funded by the National Science Foundation (NSF) to support U.S. engineering graduate students and their academic advisors, for graduate student research experiences abroad.
+The Institute of International Education is pleased to announce the third cycle of the IIE-GIRE (Graduate International Research Experiences) Fellowship program, a grant funded by the National Science Foundation (NSF) to support doctoral engineering students to conduct innovative research abroad for 3 – 5 months.

-For the second cycle of the IIE-GIRE program, up to 15 U.S. PhD candidates will be funded to spend 3 to 5 months abroad, conducting innovative research and creating ties between their home and host institution.
+For the third cycle of the program (January 2021 - February 2022), up to 15 U.S. PhD candidates will be funded to spend 3 to 5 months abroad, conducting innovative research and creating ties between their home and host institution.
 Awards will include funding that will go towards the students’ international travel and living stipend (for 3-5 months abroad), health insurance, visa fees, and a small fund for educational materials.
 In addition, each student’s home campus faculty adviser will receive $2,000 to help support their own travel to the research site abroad to visit their student, or for other relevant activities to support internationalization of home campus graduate programs.

 NSF guidelines require that all grant funds be used only by U.S. citizens or permanent residents, and cannot be disbursed to non-US citizens, even those enrolled in U.S. academic programs.

 Eligible fields include all recognized engineering fields including but not limited to: